TechguyToby/TechnicalWriterResources/README.md

 We welcome contributions from the community!
 If you'd like to submit a new community writing job (fulltime, part-time or freelance), please make a pull request directly and we'll review it.

-If you'd like to suggest a change to the data or the way it's organized here, please create an issue first so we can discuss it. then it is done.
+If you'd like to suggest a change to the data or the way it's organized here, please create an issue first so we can discuss it.
+Then it is done.

 # Pull Request Process